gradio-app/gradio/README.md

 ![alt text](https://i.ibb.co/9n2mGgk/mnist-live.png)

-You can find many more examples on our website (GPT-2, model comparison, multiple inputs, numerical interfaces): www.gradio.app
+You can find many more examples (like GPT-2, model comparison, multiple inputs, and numerical interfaces) on our website: www.gradio.app

 ## Contributing:
 If you would like to contribute and your contribution is small, you can directly open a pull request (PR).
 If you would like to contribute a larger feature, we recommend first creating an issue with a proposed design for discussion.
 Please see our contributing guidelines for more info.